Lakr233/NotchDrop/README.md

 Download the latest version from [Releases](https://github.com/Lakr233/NotchDrop/releases).

-If your system doesn't allow you to open the app, hold the Control key, click the app, and select Open.

-Starting from version 2.0, simply open the app again.
+Starting from version 2.0, simply run the software again to close it.​

-~~To close the app, execute the following command in the terminal: `pkill NotchDrop`~~

-Alternatively, you can use the [Command File](./Resources/KillNotchDrop.command) provided in the Resources folder.

 ## 🧑‍⚖️ License